ek926m/discord-bot-template/README.md

 ## settings
-enable developer mode in discord itself, you need that to see id's (somewhere in appearance settings)
+enable developer mode in discord itself, you need that to see id's (somewhere in appearance settings) you can get a id from a channel/user/server by right clicking and copy id

 ## docs
 read the [docs](https://discord.com/developers/docs/intro) if needed